bernardshen/bernardshen.github.io/_pages/about.md

 Jiacheng Shen is a 4th-year Ph.D. student from [ARISE Lab](http://ariselab.cse.cuhk.edu.hk/), Department of Computer Science and Engineering, The Chinese University of Hong Kong (supervised by [Prof. Michael R. Lyu](https://www.cse.cuhk.edu.hk/lyu/)).
 He received a B.Sc degree in Computer Science from Fudan Unversity in 2020 (supervised by [Prof. Yangfan Zhou](https://appsrv.cse.cuhk.edu.hk/~yfzhou/)).

 Jiacheng's research interests span memory systems, distributed systems, and cloud computing.
-Specifically, he is devoted to building high-performance and resource-efficient cloud storage systems using modern and emerging hardware, *e.g.*, disaggregated memory.
-His recent work focuses on improving the efficiency and reliability of storage systems on disaggregated memory and has published 9 papers in major conferences and journals in the areas of computer systems and software engineering, including SOSP, OSDI, FAST, ICDCS, DSN, etc.
+Specifically, he is devoted to building high-performance and resource-efficient systems for next-generation data center.
+His recent work focuses on improving the efficiency and reliability of storage systems on disaggregated memory.
+He has published 9 papers in major conferences and journals in the areas of computer systems and software engineering, including SOSP, OSDI, FAST, ICDCS, DSN, etc.

 News
 -----